-Het board is a kind of hybrid board and is also supplied with a normal fin, for cases where there is no foiled.
+The board is a kind of hybrid board and is also supplied with a normal fin, for cases where it is not possible to foil.
 Starboard’s website also shows that this board will also be delivered in cheaper versions (Flax Balsa about € 2,300,- and Starlite approx € 1,700,-).
 It is also nice that a somewhat lower entry level may also be possible.

 First impression flying feeling

 During Dam X we were allowed to try out the iQFoil 95 with the 9.0 m2.
 Was a short session, but admitted a clear first impression (and it was very good);